windelbouwman/corepython/README.md

 - Very minimal subset of the Python language.
 Only the core of it, nothing fancy.
 - CorePython compiler itself is embeddable in browser (small WebAssembly download).

+# Phase

+This project is in prototype phase.

 # Usage

 First clone this repository, and check the Python to WebAssembly compiler options: